fawazsammani/look-and-modify/README.md

 Then download the caption data folder from [here](https://drive.google.com/open?id=1QOU8wp_Mr-wT5_fcH3vaAPIw8qO7BPRp) which includes the following:

 `Caption utilities`: a dictionary file with the following: `{"COCO image name": {"caption": "previous caption to modify", "embedding": [512-d DAN embedding of previous caption], "attributes": [the indiced of the 5 extracted attributes], "image_ids": the COCO image id}`

-`COCO image names in the corresponding order.
+`COCO image names` in the corresponding order

 `Annotations`: The training annotations